MetLife Once Again Earns 2023 - GuruFocus.com

 "We employ a disciplined investment process that considers a broad array of financially material issues as we assess risk and opportunity on behalf of our clients," said MetLife Investment Management, Global Head of Real Estate and Agriculture, Robert Merck.
 "ENERGY STAR has been critical in providing the data and tools we need to carry this out across our real estate portfolio to ensure resilient operations, healthy buildings, and overall sustainability."

-To learn more about MetLife’s commitment to sustainability, visit MetLife.com%2FSustainability.
-For more information about ENERGY STAR, visit EnergyStar.gov%2Fabout.
+To learn more about MetLife's commitment to sustainability, visit MetLife.com/Sustainability.
+For more information about ENERGY STAR, visit EnergyStar.gov/about.

 About MetLife